Fixed income strategies

 Market environment

-• Rates rose in May, particularly in the United States, where the 10-year rate rose by +24 bp, while its German counterpart rose by +6 bp.
+• Rates rose in July on the back of resilient growth prospects on both sides of the Atlantic.
+The US 10-year rate rose by +15 bp and its German counterpart by +9 bp.

 Performance commentary

-• Our exposure to corporate credit and our selection of emerging market debt denominated in hard currencies had a positive impact in a context of tightening credit spreads, but this was partly offset by the protections we put in place to reduce our exposure to this market.
+• In credit, our bond selection in our preferred sectors, such as finance and energy, as well as our selection of emerging market debt denominated in hard currencies, made a positive contribution.
+However, this was slightly offset by the protections we put in place to reduce our exposure to this market amid tightening credit spreads.

 Outlook strategy